ambilykk/actions-custom-oidc-claim/README.md

 ## action in workflow

-Include the ations-custom-oidc-claim action in your workflow.
+Include the actions-custom-oidc-claim action in your workflow.
-Current version supports only the 'repo' claim key.
-Will include the list of supported claim keys as an input to scatter to multiple scenarios

-Current claim key. -> **repo:{orgname}/{reponame}**

 Ensure to edit the sub definition in target Idp to match the subject claim passed form GitHub

+1: Set the OIDC subject claim for repository with keys repo and context [repo:{org}/{repo}:environment:{env}]
 ```
-name: Run Once - OIDC
-on:
-   workflow_dispatch:

 permissions: write-all
 jobs:
     build-image: